 2) For each phase of the construction project, install erosion controls that will result in predicted erosion rates that are as protective as pre-construction (e.g., undisturbed vegetation for the area) conditions.
 Calculate the predicted erosion rates by using RUSLE2 modeling as described in Attachment H.

 100 percent of the copper loadings into the Marina del Rey Harbor comes from the leaching of antifouling hull paint and from hull cleaning operations.
-Therefore, the copper numeric target will not be assigned to Responsible Dischargers and compliance with this WLA shall be through compliance with this General Permit.
+Therefore, the copper numeric target will not be assigned to Responsible Dischargers and compliance with this waste load allocation shall be through compliance with this General Permit.

 Compliance Actions and Schedule